Critical Data & AI Lecture Series #8. Abstracting to ‘see’ the particularities: Visualisation tools as techniques of knowing AI systems in the making

 Bio

 Anna Schjøtt Hansen is a technological anthropologist and PhD Candidate in the Media Studies Department at the University of Amsterdam.
 In her PhD research, she ethnographically explores different epistemic spaces where AI systems are discussed, presented, developed, and evaluated to critically examine the politics of AI design processes and their implications.
 She is the co-organiser of the Critical AI Seminar series based in the Faculty of Humanities at the University of Amsterdam and one of the co-editors of the topical collection on the ‘Politics of Machine Learning Evaluation’ to be published in Digital Society.
+She is also the 2024 recipient of the AoIR Student Paper Award with Yarden Skop (University of Siegen, Germany) for their joint paper, ”How Fact-Checkers are Becoming Machine Learners: A Case of Meta’s Third Party Programme”.

 About the lecture series

-The Critical Data and AI Lecture series is organized by Louis Ravn and Nanna Bonde Thylstrup as a joint venture between the research projects AI REUSE (DFF) and Data Loss: The Politics of Disappearance, Destruction and Dispossession in Digital Societies (DALOSS, ERC Stg).
+The Critical Data and AI Lecture seriesis organized by Louis Ravn and Nanna Bonde Thylstrup as a joint venture between the research projects AI REUSE (DFF) and Data Loss: The Politics of Disappearance, Destruction and Dispossession in Digital Societies (DALOSS, ERC Stg).